DGC-GH/eveObserver/roadmap.md

 # EVE Observer Roadmap

 This roadmap outlines the prioritized improvements for the EVE Observer project, based on code analysis and user feedback.
+Tasks are ordered### **Current State**
+The EVE Observer codebase is now production-ready with enterprise-grade features including:
+- Compressed caching with TTL and automatic cleanup
+- Circuit breaker pattern for API resilience
+- Comprehensive test coverage (26/26 tests passing)
+- Modular architecture with single-responsibility functions
+- Performance monitoring and statistics tracking
+- Proper resource management and session cleanup
+- Centralized API client with sync/async support
+- Eliminated code duplication and improved maintainability
-Tasks are ordered for optimal execution, starting with critical bug fixes and progressing to enhancements.
+- Benchmarking decorators for performance optimizationmal execution, starting with critical bug fixes and progressing to enhancements.

 **Last Updated**: September 23, 2025
 **Current Status**: All major improvements completed.
 System is production-ready with enhanced performance, reliability, and maintainability.